molgenis/molgenis-imputation/README.md

 For all these files molgenis-compute will try to do its best to apply the appropriate conversions before performing imputation.
 If you have a special request or you notice a bug please let me know!

+To make use of the new reference in the imputation step use the option --reference < REFERENCE_NAME >.
+The < REFERENCE_NAME > is the name of the created directory under ```molgenis_imputation/resources/imputationReference``` .
+(If unsure run python molgenis-impute.py --list for a list of available reference panels)

 ## Additional parameters
 * ```--installation_dir```: set the installation directory for imputation tools and resources.
 Default: < currrent working dir >/molgenis_imputation
 * ```--reference_dir```: set the installation directory for the imputation reference panels.
 Default: < currrent working dir >/molgenis_imputation/resources/imputationReference